Skill-Nav: Enhanced Navigation with Versatile Quadrupedal Locomotion via Waypoint Interface: Experiments

 The comparison between our method and those of \emph{RMA} and \emph{Extreme Parkour} aims to validate the locomotion capabilities based on waypoint commands.
 Additionally, contrasting our method with two ablations underscores the significance of utilizing dual training scenarios.
 For evaluation, we designed two test tasks and deployed 18 robots for each task.
 In the \emph{single-traverse} task, all robots are required to move in the same direction and traverse a series of obstacles.
 The \emph{omni-traverse} task, depicted in Fig. \ref{fig:heatmaps} (\textit{left}), positions robots at the center of a 21×21m terrain with varying fixed orientations.
 They then move outward from the center according to instructions (waypoints for our policy and velocity vectors for others).
 A robot is reinitialized to the starting point upon failure, such as collision or falling; if the task is completed successfully, the robot remains stationary.
 Three metrics are used to evaluate robot performance: Success Rate (SR), Average Travel Distance (ATD) from the origin, and Average Success Time (AST).
 In the \emph{single-traverse} task, successfully traversing the entire terrain within 30 seconds is deemed a success.
 In the \emph{omni-traverse} task, moving more than 8.5 meters from the center within 16 seconds is considered successful.
 For AST, episodes that do not result in success are recorded as the test maximum time if SR is non-zero.
 The obstacle parameters in the test terrains are identical to those at the highest curriculum level of the \emph{WP-Random} scenario.

 We conducted experiments with and without high obstacles for both test tasks.
 Results presented in Table \ref{tab:sim_result} reveal that RMA is unable to traverse the terrain, and robust walking without locomotion skills is insufficient to address these tasks.
 In the \emph{single-traverse} task without high obstacles, all methods performed well; \textbf{Extreme Parkour} completed the task the fastest due to specific training in similar terrains, despite suffering from significant tracking errors.
 The failure of \textbf{Ours-s1} can be attributed to the limited and regular distribution of waypoints provided during training.
 Conversely, \textbf{Ours-s2} fails because training directly in the \emph{WP-Random} scenario led to a terrible gait characterized by excessive jumping, rendering it unsuitable for deployment.
 Additionally, \textbf{Ours-s2} struggles to bypass wide high obstacles directly in its path.
 Despite the presence of high obstacles, our method outperforms the others in the \emph{omni-traverse} task.
 This superiority is due to the policy being trained in both scenarios, enabling it to handle more irregular local navigation situations.
 In some instances, \textbf{Extreme Parkour} deviates from the commands and approaches obstacles that could have been avoided.
 Heatmaps in Fig.~\ref{fig:heatmaps} illustrate the position visiting frequencies of different methods in the \emph{omni-traverse} task.
 Both \textbf{Ours-s1} and \textbf{Extreme Parkour} struggle to navigate irregular obstacles, whereas our method visits farther positions more frequently, demonstrating more powerful locomotion skills.
+In the \emph{omni-traverse} task with complex terrains and high obstacles, although our method may encounter collisions at terrain edges, leading to a certain probability of failure, it can still successfully accomplish the task in most cases.